debops/debops/docs/api-reference-v0.rst

   TODO: The versions are currently not documented elsewhere.

 ``docs_url``
-  HTML URL of the rendered documentation of the repository
+  HTML URL of the rendered documentation of the repository.

+``changelog_url``
+  HTML URL of the rendered changelog.

 ``galaxy_url``
   HTML URL of the role on Ansible Galaxy.